drlecks/wifi-hack-suite/rogue-ap-lab/README.md

 ## File Structure

 - `rogue-ap.py`: Main script that sets up the AP and web server
-- `index.html`: The fake login page served by the captive portal
+- `www/index.html`: The fake login page served by the captive portal
-- `stolen_credentials.txt`: Output file where credentials are logged
+- `www/output.log`: Output file where credentials are logged

 ---